yuanqing/shell-basics/README.md

 Create a file containing the specified string | `echo 'foo' > bar` Create an empty directory | `mkdir foo`
 Copy a file | `cp foo bar`
-Copy a file to the specified path to the current directory | `cp ~/foo/bar .` Copy a directory | `cp -r foo bar/`
+Copy a file at the specified path to the current directory | `cp ~/foo/bar .` Copy a directory | `cp -r foo bar/`
 Delete a file | `rm foo`
 Delete a directory | `rm -rf foo`